7 Best HR Practices for Leader Retention

 Organizations are paying increasing attention to the diverse makeup of their leadership team.
 Why?
 For starters, having diversity opens the door for diverse perspectives and ideas.

-Even though there are many advantages to having diversity in leadership, organizations face challenges with retaining diverse leaders.
-In our report, we found that 45% of women executives felt they likely needed to switch companies to advance in leadership, compared to 32% of male executives.
+Though there are many advantages to having diversity in leadership, organizations face challenges retaining diverse leaders.
+In our report, we found that at every level of leadership, women and minorities are significantly more likely to say they need to change companies to advance their careers.

 When diverse leaders leave, they take with them their experiences, organization knowledge, and diverse perspectives.
 Exiting leaders may also have a ripple effect, causing others to consider leaving as well.